infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

 **Category**: Context Specific
 ---
 ## Description
-The Method API is responsible for obtaining and modifying information on the extension point used in the designed extension.
-It is needed to know the whole structure and functionality of the extension point implemented in order to exploit the full potential of the Method API.
+The Method API is responsible for obtaining and modifying information on the extension point in the designed extension.
+It is needed to know the whole structure and functionality of the implemented method at the extension point in order to exploit the full potential of the Method API.

 ## Features